 - Based on the last price a restaurant paid for an item, they could track real-time food costs by category, item, and recipe.

 - We integrated with most major accounting software, and allowed customers to pay all of their bills with just a few clicks.

 These were just a few of our awesome customers in SF, whom we spoke with and whose restaurants we often visited during non busy hours to get feedback.

 The scope of work I did in a year at Plate IQ dwarfs the time I have to dig through old stuff and document here, but there is quite a bit that I hope represents the breadth and quantity of problems I had to work on.

-When I joined, the front end was a Frankenstein of:
+However, the UI (and CSS) needed much cleanup when I joined.
+The front end was a Frankenstein of: